 The structure of the sector indicates the possible sources of growth and strategy that is necessary to be applied in order to stimulate sectorial potential.
 The structure of the sector, painted through the concentration, ownership rights, and the size of the firms, roughly indicates the number, characteristics, and diversification of potential growth drivers within the sector.
 If the sector is highly concentrated, potential growth is determined by the future investment activities of a small number of companies, which have often already stepped into the stage of maturity and are already exploiting their existing capacities to the maximum.
 As the sector is less concentrated, the potential growth is determined by the activities of a larger number of existing companies but also by the new entries into the sector.
-If the sector is the true corporatization of the activities of these companies.
+If the sector is dominated by state-owned enterprises, it is to be expected that the key factor in the progress of this sector is the true corporatization of the activities of these companies.
 On the other hand, if the sector is made up of a large number of private SMEs, it is necessary to identify key barriers that hinder their faster progress - and they most often refer to the provision of financial structure, finding and retaining adequate staff, identifying buyers and surviving in competitive markets.